 Welcome

-CarbonDew is a Community of Practice with the vision that direct measurements of carbon and greenhouse gas (GHG) exchange in and out of the air anchor and enable fair, equitable, and interoperable climate solutions across economic sectors.
-Our mission is to bring together stakeholders across the entire climate and carbon spectrum to jointly address the negative consequences of climate change by catalyzing cross-disciplinary expertise.
+CarbonDew is a Community of Practice with the vision that measurements of carbon, greenhouse gases (GHGs), water vapor, and heat exchange, directly in and out of the air, will anchor and enable fair and interoperable solutions across multiple economic sectors.
+Our mission is to bring together stakeholders across the entire environmental spectrum to jointly address the optimization of natural resources by catalyzing cross-disciplinary expertise.

 What is a Community of Practice?